-- Standing Behind Veterans. - Women's Initiative Network (WIN). - Treatment and Education of Autistic and Related Communication Handicapped Children (TEACCH). - Food and Service Training (FAST). - Arc of Wake County to help match people in the community with disabilities who are seeking competitive employment. - TOPS program for Wake Adult Compensatory Education.
-SAS provides placement opportunities for this organization. - R3, a summer student program that symbolizes SAS' commitment to "Recognize, Recruit and Retain" women and minorities in fields of technology.
+- Food and Service Training (FAST) students from Wake County Public Schools receive credit toward Occupational Course of Study Diplomas by volunteering with corporate mentors to learn basic workplace skills. - Arc of Wake County to help match people in the community with disabilities who are seeking competitive employment with appropriate jobs and on-site coaching.
+In some cases, students gain work credit to meet requirements for OCS Diplomas. - R3, a summer student program that symbolizes SAS' commitment to "Recognize, Recruit and Retain" women and minorities in fields of technology.